alexk-1998/solenoid_optimization/README.md

 # Program Output:
 Successful termination of the program will produce a results folder, uniquely described by a timestamp in datetime format.
 The results folder will contain wire positions of the newly optimized coil design as well as magnetic field plots with comparisons to alternative coil designs of similar dimensions.
 SVG drawings of the groove and wire positions necessary to the construct the coil are also generated.

 The output SVG file is intended for importation into 3d modeling software, such as AutoCAD Fusion 360.
 Imported drawings can be easily used to create wire grooves in a 3d model.
 Two groove styles (`normal` or `chamfer`) are available for the design and are shown below.
 The `chamfer` style simply adds a 60 degree chamfer to the upperedge of the groove to avoid issues with sagging during 3d printing.
-The Style used when drawing the grooves defaults to `normal` but can be changed in the file `draw_grooves.py` by changing the string argument of the function call
+The style used when drawing the grooves defaults to `normal` but can be changed in the file `draw_grooves.py` by changing the function call

 ```groove(drawing, group, former_radius, inner_radius, wire_radius)```